paul-caron/Linus/README.md

 # Linus
-cat and mouse game in lua
+Cat and mouse game in lua

 ## Dependencies
 Runs with LOVE2D game engine